AbriCS/AbriCS/README.md

 # Hi, I'm Jean!

 ## About Me
+Joined Birmingham Bootcamp in December 2021.

 ## 🛠 Skills
-Javascript, HTML, CSS...
+-Javascript, -HTML, -CSS...

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...
+👩‍💻 I'm currently working on creating a responsive website.

-🧠 I'm currently learning...
+🧠 I'm currently learning Html, CSS and Javascript.

-👯‍♀️ I'm looking to collaborate on...
+👯‍♀️ I'm looking to collaborate on anything Code.

-🤔 I'm looking for help with...
+🤔 I'm looking for help with understanding Javascript.

-💬 Ask me about...
+💬 Ask me about keeping Hydrated.

-📫 How to reach me...
+📫 How to reach me at Birmingham Code Bootcamp.

-😄 Pronouns...

-⚡️ Fun fact...
+⚡️ Fun fact - I love gardening.

 ## Currently learning